-The Group annually establishes a financial budget and 5 year plan which underpin the setting of performance targets incorporated in employee incentive plans.
+The ability to maintain financial performance The Group annually establishes a financial budget and 5 year plan and a strong balance sheet which enables the which underpin the setting of performance targets incorporated in Group to fund future growth opportunities on employee incentive plans.
 Financial performance is continuously monitored for any variations from annual financial budgets and market expectations.
 This includes monitoring for impacts of restricted operating conditions in response to COVID-19.
 The core business produces strong cashflow, allowing the Group to maintain low to moderate levels of debt while allowing shareholders to be paid dividends, subject to the impacts of Government directed restricted operating conditions.